 To,

 The Members,

 IDFC FIRST Bharat Limited

-(Formerly known as IDFC Bharat Limited)

-We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by IDFC FIRST Bharat Limited (formerly known as IDFC Bharat Limited) [hereinafter called 'the Company'] for the year ended March 31, 2021 ["period under review"] in terms of Audit Engagement Letter dated September 30, 2020.
+We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by IDFC FIRST Bharat Limited [hereinafter called 'the Company'] for the year ended March 31, 2022 ["period under review"] in terms of Audit Engagement Letter dated May 27, 2021.
 The secretarial audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conduct/statutory compliances and expressing our opinion thereon.